pretorh/lfs-notes/steps/0-setup.md

 Use `scripts/3/download-sources.sh` to download the packages to the current directory (might want to change into the sources directory first ex `cd $LFS/sources`)

+This script skips packages not needed for systemd, and some packages that were previously downloaded but not installed.

 Some packages change frequently and is ignored in this script, and should be manually downloaded:

 - [Linux kernel](https://www.kernel.org/)
 - [Vim](https://github.com/vim/vim/tags)

-Some packages were downloaded, but not installed:
-- grub-2.06.tar.xz (using host's grub)
-- python-3.9.6-docs-html.tar.bz2 (some doc installation skipped)
-- systemd-man-pages-249.tar.xz (some doc installation skipped)
-- v8.2.4023.tar.gz

 `file` previous had issues (older versions not kept)